UN Ambassador Haley hits Russia hard on Ukraine

+- As a candidate, Trump hinted he might recognize Russia's annexation of Crimea

-(CNN)The US Ambassador to the United Nations offered a strong condemnation of Russia in her first appearance at the UN Security Council on Thursday, calling on Moscow to de-escalate violence in eastern Ukraine and saying that US sanctions against Moscow would remain in place until it withdraws from Crimea.
+(CNN)The US ambassador to the United Nations offered a strong condemnation of Russia in her first appearance at the UN Security Council on Thursday, calling on Moscow to de-escalate violence in eastern Ukraine and saying that US sanctions against Moscow would remain in place until it withdraws from Crimea.

 "The United States continues to condemn and call for an immediate end to the Russian occupation of Crimea," said Nikki Haley, President Donald Trump's envoy to the world body.
 "Crimea is a part of Ukraine.
 Our Crimea-related sanctions will remain in place until Russia returns control over the peninsula to Ukraine."